JackSzwergold/Writing/memories/Going to See “The Shaggy D.A.” in Times Square in the 1970s with My Dad.md

-## Going to See the Shaggy DA in Times Square in the 1970s with My Dad
+## Going to See “The Shaggy D.A.” in Times Square in the 1970s with My Dad
-### About the Time I Went to See the Shaggy DA with My Dad in Times Square and Got to Meet Goofy
+### About the Time I Went to See “The Shaggy D.A.” with My Dad in Times Square and Got to Meet Goofy

 By Jack Szwergold